Top of this page

 Earth temperature versus solar activity

 If the sun is quiet and only a few sunspots can be seen, the intensity of its radiation is relatively low; when there are many sunspots the intensity is higher.
 As can be seen below in the left figure, these cycles can easily be recognized in photos from the SOHO satellite, here showing 1996 to 2020, solar cycles number 23 and 24.
-In these photos the sunspots, and places of high activity, are brighter than the surface; as seen from the earth sunspots look like spots indeed, and darker than their surroundings.
+In these photos the sunspots, and places of high activity, are brighter than the surface; as seen from the Earth sunspots look like spots indeed, and darker than their surroundings.

 This means that for now the sun gave us a little respite, because of the cooling effect.
 But if in the near future the sunspot maxima will raise again we have a real problem, we thus have to solve the CO2 problem before the sun will become more active again.